Unlike regular stove tops, glass stove tops take a few special steps to keep them shiny and streak-free.

 Tabita, thank you!!
 I just got a brand new stove and when I just boiled water, I saw a burnt marks from the pot I guess, I was going crazy trying to remove the marks and I read these comments and tried the baking soda.
 It works!!!
 Thank you so much for sharing.

-Hands down, using Soft Scrub – Lemon and a plastic scrubber sponge is the only thing that I have found that removes all of the burnt on food without scratching my stove top.
-It takes a few wipes with a wet rag to get all of the residue off but the results are awesome!!!!!!
+Hands down, using Soft Scrub – Lemon and a plastic scrubber sponge is the only thing that I have found that removes all of the burnt-on food without scratching my stove top.
+It takes a few wipes with a wet rag to get all of the residue off, but the results are awesome!!!!!

-I’ve had my black glasstop stove for just 6 months, and found it not hard to clean, but must use a different method to clean it.
+I’ve had my black glasstop stove for just six months, and found it not hard to clean, but must use a different method to clean it.
 For general cleanup, I use just dish soap and a sponge.
 For medium cleanings, I use a spray bottle of pure vinegar and a magic eraser for cleaning, and a paper towel to polish.
 For tough spills, and that ring you get when you fry foods, I use a straight razor, then the vinegar/magic sponge.
 It still looks brand new, and it’s gotten pretty nasty before until I figured out these methods.
 Hope this helps.

-I use the Mr. Clean magic eraser for the baked-on stuff, works perfectly!
+I use the Mr. Clean Magic Eraser for the baked-on stuff, works perfectly!

-Finally found something that removes the ugly gray stain.
-Ultra Shout.
+Finally found something that removes the ugly gray stain; Ultra Shout.
 Apply, wipe off and then turn on the burner.
 The stain just disappeared.
 Amazing.
 No scrubbing required.

 BAKING SODA!
 BAKING SODA!
 BAKING SODA!